 2- This tiny door was used by Puck (yes, like A Midsummer Night’s Dream!), the family jester who would entertain parties in the dining hall.
 One legend says he died of a broken heart after an unrequited love interest in a Talbot lady, and another legend says he hung himself after the family lost the castle following the Battle of the Boyne as he hated the new British tenants so much.

 After exploring Malahide, we drove down to the fishing village of Howth to pick up some freshly caught fish for dinner.
 We also grabbed some delicious coffee and desserts while here.
 It was such a cute part of Dublin and I think I’d want to live here if I ever moved here!
-On the way back in, we also stopped by Michael’s childhood home just outside of Dublin and the locally-owned grocery store where his brother works…it was so nice to meet more of his family!

 The next day, I took a bus into the city center on my own, as Michael was flying to Madrid for work for the rest of the week.
 The city was not the same without him!! 😦 I am so grateful for his amazing generosity as a host (and for Joe’s hospitality as well…he made me dinner! 🙂 ) I spent the day reading a book (We Are Called to Rise by Laura McBride) and exploring coffee shops and pubs, and went to bed very early.